LOD-GS: Level-of-Detail-Sensitive 3D Gaussian Splatting for Detail Conserved Anti-Aliasing: Conclusion

 \section{Conclusion}

-In this paper, we propose a Level-of-Detail-Sensitive Gaussian Splatting method, LOD-GS, to sense and learn the appearance changes caused by variations in the camera sampling rate.
-Compared to existing methods, our approach achieves state-of-the-art performance on anti-aliasing tasks while preserving fine details.
-It alleviates the ambiguity in multi-scale training by disentangling inputs with different sampling rates.
-To perform a comprehensive evaluation, we re-render the Synthetic NeRF dataset from different camera distances to account for sampling rate changes caused by camera distance.
-Experimental results demonstrate that LOD-GS can utilize multi-scale 2D images to train a prefiltered radiance field, allowing the model to display detailed textures without aliasing across different sampling rates.
-LOD-GS is expected to further improve the reconstruction quality of neural radiance fields, especially when the collected images are captured at varying sampling rates.
+In this paper, we propose a Level-of-Detail-Sensitive Gaussian Splatting method, LOD-GS, to sense and learn the filtering degree changes caused by variations in the camera sampling rate.
+Compared to existing methods, our approach achieves state-of-the-art performance on anti-aliasing tasks while preserving very fine details.
+This work also re-renders the Synthetic NeRF dataset from different camera distances to facilitate the comprehension evaluation of the anti-aliasing task.
+Experimental results also demonstrate that LOD-GS generalize well to STMT and can achieve rather good performance with minor additional parameters.
+LOD-GS is designed for easy reproduction and integration.
+It is expected to further improve the reconstruction quality of neural radiance fields, especially when the collected images are captured at varying sampling rates.

 {

 }